Candida auris

 Candida auris was detected by us for the first time in Austria in January 2018.

-Technical information
+Specialist information

 Candida auris is a yeast fungus that was first detected in the external auditory canal of a 70-year-old female patient in Japan in 2009.
 Hence its name: Auris is the Latin word for ear.
-Since its first appearance, this yeast fungus has already infected hundreds of people worldwide, primarily in hospitals.
-It has led to infections of the urinary tract, wounds and blood poisoning.
-Unlike the classical Candida yeasts, Candida auris is resistant to many conventional antifungal drugs.
+Since its first appearance, this yeast has already infected hundreds of people worldwide, primarily in hospitals.
+Infections of the urinary tract, wounds and blood poisoning have occurred.
+Unlike the classic Candida yeasts, Candida auris is resistant to many conventional antifungal agents.
 This is rather unusual for fungi and makes the pathogen difficult to treat.
-There are few antifungal drugs (medications for fungal infections) available to treat affected patients.
-In January 2018, this pathogen was detected for the first time in Austria by AGES.
-A patient in Styria had consulted a general practitioner due to a long-lasting inflammation of the auditory canal, who sent an ear swab to AGES for examination for microbial pathogens.
-The Austrian patient was successfully treated.
-The first Austrian description was published in the American journal Emerging Infectious Diseases.
+There are only a few antifungal drugs available that can be used to treat affected patients.

-Last updated: 26.08.2024
+Last updated: 11.09.2025

 automatically translated